Builders' Skips on the Highway

 The licence will not be issued until notification of the suspension has been received by MK Direct.

-Download the Council's Skip Application Form (PDF, 91KB), or email the Council with any questions regarding the location of skips.
+Complete the Skip Application Form, or email the Council with any questions regarding the location of skips.

 Frequently Asked Questions